Special unipotent representations of real classical groups: counting and reduction: Acknowledgements

 \section{Acknowledgements}

 The authors have learned much about coherent continuation representations from David Vogan, and are grateful to him for many helpful discussions/clarifications.
 The authors also thank Devra Garfinkle Johnson for fruitful discussions concerning \Cref{thm:LC.ABC} and \Cref{rem:LC.ABC}.
+The authors are further grateful to the referees for their helpful comments and detailed suggestions.

 D. Barbasch is supported by NSF grant, Award Number 2000254.
-J.-J. Ma is supported by the National Natural Science Foundation of China (Grant No. 11701364 and Grant No. 11971305) and Xiamen University Malaysia Research Fund (Grant No. XMUMRF/2022-C9/IMAT/0019).
+J.-J. Ma is supported by the National Natural Science Foundation of China (Grant No. 11701364 and Grant No. 11971305), the Fundamental Research Funds for the Central Universities (Grant No. 20720230022) and Xiamen University Malaysia Research Fund (Grant No. XMUMRF/2022-C9/IMAT/0019).
 B. Sun is supported by National Key R \& D Program of China (No. 2022YFA1005300 and 2020YFA0712600) and New Cornerstone Investigator Program.
-C.-B. Zhu is supported by MOE AcRF Tier 1 grant R-146-000-314-114, and Provost’s Chair grant E-146-000-052-001 in NUS.
+C.-B. Zhu is supported by MOE AcRF Tier 1 grants A-0004280-00-00 and A-8002490-00-00, and Provost’s Chair grant E-146-00-0018-01 in NUS.

 C.-B. Zhu is grateful to Max Planck Institute for Mathematics in Bonn, for its warm hospitality and conducive work environment, where he spent the academic year 2022/2023 as a visiting scientist.

 \begin{bibdiv} \begin{biblist}